-University of Cambridge Engineering Part IB

-Paper 8 Information Engineering Image Search and Matching

-Handout 2: Feature Extraction
+University of Cambridge Engineering Part IB Paper 8 Information Engineering [10mm] Handout 2: Feature Extraction

-Roberto Cipolla May 2011 Image Intensities We can represent a monochrome image as a matrix I(x, y) of intensity values.
-The size of the matrix (for example used in displays) is typically 640 × 480 (VGA, 800 × 600 (SGA), 1024 × 768 (XGA)) and the intensity values are usually sampled to an accuracy of 8 bits (256 grey levels).
-If a point on an object is visible in view, the corresponding pixel intensity, I(x, y) is a function of many variables, including: لم - 1.
+Roberto Cipolla May 2017 Image Intensities We can represent a monochrome image as a matrix I(x, y) of intensity values.
+The size of the matrix is typically $320 \times 240$ (QVGA), $640 \times 480$ (VGA) or $1280 \times 720$ (HD) and the intensity values are usually sampled to an accuracy of 8 bits (256 grey levels).
+For colour images each colour channel (e.g. RGB) is stored separately.
+If a point on an object is visible in view, the corresponding pixel intensity, I(x, y) is a function of many geometric and photometric variables, including: - 1.
 The position and orientation of the camera; - 2.
-The shape of the structures in the scene; - 3.
+The geometry of the scene (3D shapes and layout); - 3.
 The nature and distribution of light sources; - 4.
-The reflectance properties of the surfaces: specular \leftrightarrow Lambertian, albedo 0 (black) \leftrightarrow 1 (white); - 5.
+The reflectance properties of the surfaces: specular $\leftrightarrow$ Lambertian, albedo 0 (black) $\leftrightarrow$ 1 (white); - 5.
 The properties of the lens and the CCD.

-In practice the point may also only be partially visible or its appearance may be also be affected by occlusion.
-Data reduction With current computer technology, it is necessary to discard most of the data coming from the camera before any attempt is made at real-time image interpretation. images \rightarrow generic salient features 10 MBytes/s 10 KBytes/s (mono CCD) All subsequent interpretation is performed on the generic representation, not the original image.
+In practice the point may also only be partially visible or its appearance may be also be affected by occlusion. گ Data reduction With current computer technology, it is necessary to discard most of the data coming from the camera before any attempt is made at real-time image interpretation. images $\rightarrow$ generic salient features 10 MBytes/s 10 KBytes/s (mono CCD) All subsequent interpretation is performed on the generic representation, not the original image.
 We aim to: - Dramatically reduce the amount of data. - Preserve the useful information in the images (such as the albedo changes and 3D shape of objects in the scene). - Discard the redundant information in the images (such as due to the lighting conditions).
 We would also like to arrive at a generic representation, so the same processing will be useful across a wide range of applications.
 Image structure The answer becomes apparent if we look at the structure of a typical image.
 In this photo of "Claire", we'll examine the pixel data around several patches: a featureless region, an edge and a corner.